Jay-Raam/ComponentX/README.md

 ComponentX is built to simplify stock market data interpretation and enhance decision-making through sophisticated components and visualizations.
 Whether you’re a trader, analyst, or enthusiast, this tool is crafted to help you make more informed decisions with ease.

+## What I learned
+This was my first experience working on a full-stack web application, and it provided me with valuable learning opportunities in database interaction and full-stack development.
+I designed the user interface based on a Figma file and implemented all functionalities using React.js and Tailwind CSS.

+I gained hands-on experience with MongoDB, learning how to manage both local and deployed instances effectively.
+Additionally, I explored React Hook Form for managing and validating form data, which enhanced my understanding of form handling in React.

+I also delved deeper into advanced features of Tailwind CSS, which improved my styling skills and allowed me to create more dynamic and responsive designs.
+Overall, this project was a significant learning experience and greatly contributed to my growth as a frontend engineer.

 ## Tech Stack

 Client: React, TailwindCSS, Chart.js, Node.js, Express.js, Mongodb.